rohanthewiz/inferno_mobx_barebones/README.md

-# Get started with InfernoJS (like ReactJS, but extreme performance)
+# Get started with InfernoJS and Mobx (like ReactJS, but extreme performance)
  with this minimal app

 ### There are just a few steps to get you up and running